tdwg/bdq/tg2/_review/docs/vocabularies/index.md

 ### 1.2 Audience

-This document is for those needing a general contextual, or a technical understanding of the BDQ Core vocabularies.
+This document is for those needing a general or technical contextual overview of the BDQ Core vocabularies.

 ### 1.3 Associated Documents

-- [Landing page for BDQ Core](../../../index.md) provides an index to all documents in the standard.
+- [Biodiversity Data Quality Core](../../../index.md) provides an index to all documents in the standard.
-- [BDQ Core Tests and Assertions Quick Reference Guide](../terms/bdqcore/index.md) provides an easy to read guide to the Tests (a descriptive document, not the full vocabulary definition document found in the BDQ Core Tests And Assertions List of Terms).
+- [BDQ Core Quick Reference Guide](../terms/bdqcore/index.md) provides an easy-to-read guide to the Tests.
+It is a descriptive document, not the full vocabulary definition document found in the [BDQ Core Tests and Assertions List of Terms](../list/bdqcore/index.md).

 ### 1.4 Status of the content of this document